umisc/webctf/README.md

 So now the developer is editing the code they are copying But they don't seem to know exactly how HTML works.
 You know for a fact that the view function for the login handler just returns a valid login, no validation.
 So what's the password?

-**Hint:** When the user visits a *url* path (or route), they call a *view function* related to that route.
+**Hint:** In MVC, when the user visits a *url* path (or route), they call a *view function* related to that route.
 This view function can do processing with the HTTP object the client sends.
-You might want to look up "MVC" if you're interested.
+Flask is not MVC but the concepts are pretty general: there are views and each view is associated with a URL.

 **Hint:** Try logging in even if you know nothing.
+If you still don't get it, read the source code.

--	What is Using Components with Known Vulnerabilities?
-Also, what is Improper Configuration?
+-	What is Improper Configuration?

-The developer is using an outdated version of Flask, justifying themselves that things would break should they upgrade.
-This developer is also unsure about how Python and Flask works, leaving Debug set to True in production.
+You notice that the developer has not bothered to turn Debug mode off.
+What's more, it doesn't seem the configuration is in order for their Flask app...

 -	What is error handling?